-- 1. Full time and part time employee's of ESC (4 to 6 - 2.
+- 1. Full time and part time employee's of FEQ (6 to 10) - 2.
 Security personal - 3.
-Contractors working for ESC - 4. trucking contractors (up to ten trips per day)
+Contractors working for FEQ - 4.
+Trucking contractors (up to 6 trips per day)

-Unauthorized individuals will be kept out of the working operations area by fencing and security guards.
-The mine and all out buildings will remain locked during non-operation hours.
+Unauthorized individuals will be kept out of the working operations area by fencing/signage and security guards.
+The quarry and all out buildings will remain locked during non-operation hours.